 - Comply with all relevant federal and state laws.
 The University must comply with all relevant federal and state laws including, ERISA, COBRA, HIPPA, ADA and other laws impacting benefit plans and complies fully with accounting standards.
 Some elements of our program are to some extent dictated by federal and state laws.

-- Manage the benefits package to get the highest total value for premium dollars and to ensure the continued financial soundness of the institution.
+- Manage the benefits package, looking at design alternatives and new programs that help control escalating costs, to get the highest total value for premium dollars and to ensure the continued financial soundness of the institution.
 Our benefit program is designed to take full advantage of applicable tax laws, e.g., shifting more compensation into nontaxable fringes, as well as give employees better value than they could secure individually.
-Almost surely, some elements in our current benefits package are there simply because they offer, or offered at least at one time, a high value to employees at a nominal cost.
-We should continually look at plan design alternatives and new programs that help control escalating costs.
-Recently, FASB 106 required a reexamination of post retirement medical benefits.
-Because the University honors its commitments to employees, it is critically important that we take on only those obligations we can realistically meet.

 The process for structuring Benefits at the University:

 Human Resources and the administrative units to which that department reports have the responsibility for the structuring of benefits at the University, as well as periodic reevaluation of their appropriateness.
 The Employee Benefits Committee exists as an advisory committee to provide feedback to Human Resources and the administration from the employees' perspective.
-Membership of the committee consists of employees and retirees of the University (all appointed by the Provost), as well the University Treasurer, and the Provost (as ex officio members).
+Membership of the committee consists of employees of the University (all appointed by the Provost), as well the Executive Director of Human Resources, Provost, and Vice President for Finance (as ex officio members).
 When considering benefits issues, Human Resources, the administration and the benefits committee operate under, and make decisions based on, the principles and understanding articulated in this document.

 Adopted by the Employee Benefits Committee, May 2010